sestinj/example-continue-config/README.md

 If you are using tab autocomplete, be sure to enter the name of the model you are hosting in place of `"<MY_AUTOCOMPLETE_MODEL_NAME>"`.

 Continue will work well with the remainder of the configuration options left as they exist here.

+See [here](https://docs.continue.dev/reference/config) for the full `config.json` reference and additional documentation.